 In 2006, Simon moved to the Faculty of Life Sciences, University of Manchester, to study further the regulation of innate immunity on extracellular matrices and successfully identified the sugar molecules that FH binds to in Bruch’s membrane, the site of AMD pathogenesis.
 Importantly, he found that the disease-associated polymorphism reduced the ability of FH to bind Bruch’s membrane leading to the proposal of a novel disease mechanism for AMD.

-Simon now works in the Faculty of Medicine and Human Sciences, University of Manchester, where he has taken up an MRC Career Development Fellowship.
-Simon is using this opportunity to study potential roles of the factor H-related (FHR) proteins in the pathogenesis of AMD and other extracellular matrix diseases.
-Recently, Simon identified another protein, made by alternative splicing of the FH gene; called factor H-like protein 1 (FHL-1), is actually the main complement regulator in Bruch’s membrane.
-He is now focusing his work on understanding how FHL-1 and the FHR proteins contribute to immune regulation around the human body.
+in 2013 Simon was awarded an MRC Career Development Fellowship and moved to the Faculty of Medicine and Human Sciences, University of Manchester.
+Simon used this opportunity to study potential roles of the factor H-related (FHR) proteins in the pathogenesis of AMD and other extracellular matrix diseases.
+Simon's work identified a protein, made by alternative splicing of the FH gene; called factor H-like protein 1 (FHL-1), is actually the main complement regulator in Bruch’s membrane.
+He also characterised the diffusion properties of human Bruch's membrane for soluble complement proteins.
+Both of these works fundamentally changed the way complement-mediated therapeutics were designed and delivered into the eye as treatments for retinal degenerative diseases.

 Memberships of committees and professional bodies